Description of the research programme:

 The research programme is focused on how cells receive and process signals.
 The research projects have a long record of high quality basic research on receptors to cell adhesion molecules, hormones, cytokines, death ligands, and growth factors, as well as cellular receptors for microbes.
 There is also a strong emphasis on the molecular mechanisms of signal transduction and transcriptional regulation, structure/activity relationships of ligand-receptor interactions, regulation of receptor expression, and on molecular pharmacology.
 These basic research areas have broad ramifications in different fields of health and disease-related research, including inflammatory, cell stress-related, and degenerative diseases as well as cancer and metastasis.
 Therefore, many of the individual research groups have active projects aiming at both technology transfer and applying their results to different health-related problems.

-The research program is now comprised of 24 groups.
-Sixteen of the groups are from the University of Turku and eight of them are from Åbo Akademy University.
+The research program is now comprised of 26 groups.
+Seventeen of the groups are from the University of Turku and nine of them are from Åbo Akademy University.

 Main strategies of the programme